kintone-workshops/React-x-REST-API-Workshop/docs/Zoom_Chat.md

 =   =   =   =   =   =   =   =   =   =

-## Compile and upload the code to Kintone
+## Start the servers

+Open two terminal windows

-1. npm run build
+From the project root directory, run: npm run start

-1. npm run upload
+From the backend directory, run: npm run start

 =   =   =   =   =   =   =   =   =   =